 La Traite Restaurant

 On the lower floor of the Hotel Musee Premieres Nations is the high-end La Traite Restaurant.
 The restaurant has the ambiance of being right in the middle of nature.
-The use of tree trunks and natural materials coupled with the picture windows showcasing the backside of the hotel Wendak do a wonderful job of transporting you back in time.
+The use of tree trunks and natural materials coupled with the picture windows showcasing the backside of the hotel Wendak does a wonderful job of transporting you back in time.
+The food was so phenomenal that it inspired our list of easy Indigenous-inspired recipes to make at home.

 Chef Olivier Bernadet combines nordic flavors with First Nations cuisine to create fascinating and flavorful dishes.
 He uses game meat, homemade smoked salmon, native berries, and local herbs and arctic char to craft unique plates that offer a glimpse into indigenous cuisine with a luxury twist.
 La Traite Restaurant has a delicious selection of table d’hote dishes.
 You can choose to pair with select wines to maximize the experience.
 And make sure to stay for dessert, no matter what choice you make, you’ll leave happy.